Deliver “Delight and Passion” to people

 In the promotion phase, we manage everything related to the project, including budgets, deadlines, and personnel assignments, based on the client's requests and the internal situation.
 Projects are dynamic, and the situation changes from moment to moment depending on the phase and the environment.
 Constantly optimizing these is a constant process of trial and error, but it's satisfying when internal and external parties work well together to move the project forward."

-Tashiro: "NOMURA 's business activities are broad, ranging from planning to design, layout, production, construction, operation and management, and I think what's appealing about it is that we can be involved in all kinds of creative work related to space creation, from BtoB to BtoC.
+Tashiro: "NOMURA Co.,Ltd. 's business activities are wide-ranging, from planning design, layout to production, construction, operation, and management.
+I think the appeal of working with them is that we can be involved in all kinds of creative work related to space creation, from B2B to B2C."

 I am currently working towards obtaining an MBA in order to learn management and marketing perspectives, and in the process I learned about a framework called “The Elements of Value”(※).